Nov 23, 2010

 If not treated properly, a concussion can put a child at risk for serious, long-term effects.
 In fact, a concussion has more effect on kids than adults because kids' brains are still developing.
 This is regardless of where the injury occurred, whether on a playground or playing field.

-Here, Children's sports medicine experts offer several concussion-related resources for parents, coaches and other caregivers.
+Children's Health experts offer several concussion-related resources for parents, coaches and other caregivers through these safety sheets.

 Welcome to the new and improved Children’s Health Patient Family blog!
 We hope that our new blog will help you find the best information for your children in an easy and fun way.
 Take a look around and see all the new features this site has to offer!
 If you need to, you can access our old blog here where all our news articles will be.